-Meet the 20-Year-Old Girl Who Wrote Rihanna’s “BBHMM”
+Meet the 20-Year-Old Who Wrote Rihanna’s “Bitch Better Have My Money”

-She’s called Bibi Bourelly and she’s cooler than you
+Her name is Bibi Bourelly and she’s cooler than you.

 Praise be.
 Rihanna has returned, and R8 could impact anytime soon like a Yokozuna ass drop on the so far expressionless face of Q2’s pop landscape.

-The first single, "Bitch Better Have My Money", is a triumph.
-But with Rihanna fronting it and Kanye on executive production, it's easy to forget one lesser known but equally talented name that went into making it the platinum-plated armoured trap tank it so majestically is.
-Namely, the girl who bloody wrote it.
+The first single “Bitch Better Have My Money” just released.
+But with Rihanna fronting it and Kanye on executive production, it’s easy to forget one lesser known but equally talented name that went into making it the platinum-plated armored trap tank it so majestically is.
+Namely, the woman who bloody wrote it.

 I talked to Bibi about Rihanna, what it’s like to have the world’s attention and what she’s gonna do with it now she’s got it.

 I’m in... [silence] LA.
 That was hard for me to say for some reason.

 Whenever I start talking at the moment, it feels like I’m beginning to say the words “Bitch better…”

 Awesome!
 Well, it’s an important line...
 Cos niggas don’t be having yo’ money.

 How did you write that song?